Introduction to IoT Using Arduino Training Course

 - Interactive lectures and discussions.

-- Numerous exercises and hands-on practice.
+- Numerous exercises and practical sessions.

-- Practical implementation in a live-lab environment.
+- Hands-on implementation in a live-lab environment.

 Course Customization Options